 At 31 December 2021, the largest number of APS employees were located in the Australian Capital Territory (59,724), which represented 38.3% of the whole APS (Figure 2.5).
 Collectively, the three largest states by population (New South Wales, Victoria and Queensland) made up just over 46% of the APS workforce with a total of 71,850 employees.

 Figure 2.5: APS employee headcounts and proportion by States and Territories at 31 December 2021

 Regional distribution of APS

-As at 31 December 2020, almost one in seven (20,186) or 13.6% of APS employees were located in regional areas outside capital cities.
-This is a drop from 14.0% from December 2019, which represents 80 fewer employees.
-The proportional drop in employees from the regions is mostly due to the increase in employees in the Australian Capital Territory (+1,423) and other cities (+3,081).
-The growth in employee numbers outside of capital cities has predominantly occurred in Victoria (APSED December 2020 Table 16).
+As at 31 December 2021, almost one in seven (21,258) or 13.6% of APS employees were located in regional areas outside capital cities.
+This is an increase of 1,074 from the previous year, although the proportional representation remains unchanged.
+The growth in regional numbers has predominantly occurred in Victoria (484 or 11.2%) and Queensland (430 or 8.5%) (APSED December 2021 Table 16).